top of page

 This is how people achieve their goals.

-If you've been in therapy for awhile and your life is not changing in some meaningful way, the missing culprit is likely "action steps", and nobody can can take them but you.
+If you've been in therapy for awhile and your life is not changing in some meaningful way that you desire, the missing culprit is likely "action steps", and nobody can can take them but you.

 Email me at carrie@carriemosko.com to start taking action today.
 Currently accepting new patients under Medical Mutual, Aetna, United Health Care, and private pay.
 Sliding scale available.
 Offering weekend appointments.
 Telehealth/virtual appointments only.